bencoveney/Items/README.md

     - [ ] Would allow them to be re-applied after regenerating from a changed database.
     - [ ] Would allow you to check them in.
     - [ ] Would allow you to get visibility of how your database implementation deviates from the pure model.
-- [ ] Split code/xml/text generation out better into files.
+- [ ] Split code/xml/text generation out better into files
-- [ ] Serialisation and deserialisation via text templates probably isn't a good idea.
-- [ ] Classes like Attributes and Behaviors (in order to string index things) could be improved
-- [x] Collections should have support for extra data.
-- [x] Collections should probably be relationships.
-- [ ] Unit tests.
+- [ ] A lot of classes should be using the NamedCollection (ie Item in the Model, Relationship in the Model).
+The model should probably only have one internal named collection as well.
 - [ ] Add relationships to this document.
 - [ ] Add behaviors to this document.

 Model
 -----

-### Implementation

-Mainly just a simple data container.
+Represents the entire domain model and everything it contains

 #### Todo

-- [ ] Model validation
+- [ ] Validation

-### Loading from Database

-Instance is created rather than loaded.

-### Generating Xml

-Not applicable.

-### Generating Code

-Not implemented.

-### Generating Documentation

-Not applicable.

 Item
 ----

-### Implementation

 Represents an object in the model.
 Has data attributes and behaviours.
 Allows (admittedly not great) specification of which attributes can be used to identify instances of the item.

-#### Todo

-- [x] Identifiers should have to have certain constraints (eg unique).
 - [ ] The way in which attributes are marked as identifiers could be improved.
 - [ ] Singletons.
 - [ ] Support for static behaviour (not tied to an instance of an object but related to it).

-### Loading from Database

-Done, loads table names.

-### Generating Xml

-Done, creates item nodes.

-### Generating Code

-Not implemented.

-### Generating Documentation

-Could be improved by adding support for things like a description.

-Attributes
+Data Members
 ----------

-### Implementation

-A named data member for an item.
+A named attribute for an item.
 Allows specification of what type of data this attribute contains and what constraints are placed on that data.

 There is a concept of nullability which defines whether the attribute accepts different types of null values (Not applicable, Applicable but empty).